spaceship-prompt/spaceship-prompt/docs/Options.md

 ### Julia (`julia`)

-Julia section is shown only in directories that contain file with `.jl` extension.
+Julia section is shown only in directories that contain `Project.toml` or any other file with `.jl` extension.

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |